murrayds/literature/MobilityNotes.md

 A methodological piece, and one of the first papers to explore the utility of CVs for analysis scientist's career paths.
 They focus on professors in biotechnology, and actually emailed potential respondents.
 The gist is that it was difficult and a lot of manual work and coding, and at the time internet searches were not as helpful.

 ---
+## |E|

+### Edler, J., Fier, H., & Grimpe, C. (2011).
+International scientist mobility and the locus of knowledge and technology transfer.
+Research Policy, 40(6), 791–805.

+Edler et al., 2011

+**Tags:** Mobility; Germany; Industry; Knowledge Transfer

+The authors investigate how international mobility relates to Knowledge and Technology Transfer (KTT), roughly meaning the transfer of knwoeldge between, typically from, Science to Industry (such as patents, licensisng, collaborations, and visits).
+The idea is that mobility would lead to more human capital, which in turn increases the likelihood of KTT.

+The authors survey ~950 German researchers in various STEM fields likely to be involved in Industry about their activity in KTT and short and long-term mobility.
+In doing so, they reveal a host of insights:

+1. Mobile researchers were more productive than non-mobile researchers in terms of publications
+2. 80% of mobile researchers stated that their mobility was funded through grants, but only one fifth were satisfied with their level of funding for such travel
+3. KTT is not a zero-sum game between host and destination countris—scientists who transfer knoweldge & tech do so both at home and abroad, and its complementary!
+4. The longer a scientist's research visit, the more likely they are to engage in KK in both the host and the home country
+5. The more frequent a scientist is mobile, the more they engage in KTT in their home country.
+This means that a country benefits even though their scientists are frequenty abroad.
+6. University scientsits are much more likely to be mobile but less likely to transfer knoweldge & tech internationally than scientists from public research instituties (klike Max PLanck's)

+---
 ## |F|